 - If you have already processed a refund for the transaction in question, provide documentation that proves you have credited the cardholder’s account.

 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

-Truth in advertising and realistic claims about what your products and services can do for customers is your best inoculation against these disputes.
+Truth in advertising and realistic claims about what your products and services can do for customers is your best defense against chargebacks under code 13.5.